francescomambretti/stat_phys_synthetic_biodiversity/stat_phys_synthetic_biodiversity/experim_data_analysis/code_unified/README.md

 - `use_stop` -> decide whether to really do it (`True/False`)
 - `n` -> number of top-n strands for the related analysis of dominant individuals
 - `random_seq=50` -> number of random nucleotides, by default; not used, currently, apart from `L` ordinary definition
-- `cap_size=25` -> size of fixed sequences at the two ends
+- `cap_size=25` -> size of fixed sequences at the two ends; not really used
-- `extra_end=1` -> sometimes there is an extra base, do not change this unless you know what you are doing
+- `extra_end=1` -> sometimes there is an extra base, old code versions needed it, currently it is ignored
 - `L=random_seq+cap_size+extra_end` -> max length, with cap and last one - length of predators -> can be edited (e.g. for N series)
-- `lower_bound=L-6` -> discard strand with less than `lower_bound` bases
+- `lower_bound=L-6` -> discard strand with less than `lower_bound` bases -> can be edited

 Another editable parameter is `results_folder`, which can be changed in case one needs to save some results separately.

+------------------------------------- compilation -------------------------------------

+2) `make all` to generate C++ executables (C++-17 is used, but C++-11 compatibility should be enough)

 ------------------------------------- read\_fastq.py -------------------------------------

-2) execute `python3 read_fastq.py` which processes the FASTQ files and generates text files and plots with the outcomes of the performed analyses.
+3) execute `python3 read_fastq.py` which processes the FASTQ files and generates text files and plots with the outcomes of the performed analyses.
 `read_fastq.py` calls itself:
-- `find_MCO_serial.x` (executable of the corresponing `C++` code for Maximum Consecutive Overlap calculation between strands - see https://arxiv.org/pdf/2202.05653.pdf for its definition and related discussions). to compile: simply `make` (C++-17 is used, but C++-11 is enough)
+- `find_MCO_serial.x` (executable of the corresponing `C++` code for Maximum Consecutive Overlap calculation between strands - see https://arxiv.org/pdf/2202.05653.pdf for its definition and related discussions).
+- `find_equal_pair.x` detects the number of consecutive identical bases between two strands passed by command line.
+Based on the same routines of `find_MCO_serial`, simplified version, used to detect aliens
-- `module_functions.py`: process FASTQ files, filter sequences, sort them by abundance, reverses and complement reverted strands and track the abundance of the top-`n` most abundant ones across cycles
+- `module_functions.py`: process FASTQ files, filter sequences, sort them by abundance, reverse and complement strands, track the abundance of the top-`n` most abundant ones across cycles and compute their cross-MCO matrix
 - `main_plot.py`: generate text files and plots for RSA histograms, Shannon entropy associated to them, evolution of top-`n` strands, the fraction of total population covered by top-`n` individuals and the 2D histogram of (MCO,MCO_2nd).
 It calls `module_plots.py`.

 --------------------------------- family\_search.py -------------------------------------

-A side utility is `family_search.py`: tracks the abundance of strands containing (or not) a (set of) given subsequence(s) along the experimental cycles.
+A side utility is `family_search.py`: tracks the abundance of strands containing (or not) a (set of) given subsequence(s) along the experimental cycles (ususally backwards)